TechChange/console-to-slack/README.md

 - **options.defaultUrl (required)**: The url of the default slack thread to send messages to.
 - **options.name (optional)**: The name of the service.
 This is necessary to help distinguish the location of the Slack message.
 - **options.channels (optional)**: Can customize channels for log, warn, and error via slack channel name and/or url.
-If name/url is not specified for log, warn, or error the messages will be sent to the default url.
+If name and url is not specified for log, warn, or error, the messages will be sent to the default url.

 Example: